vsevolodiakovlev/toysimlm/README.md

 ## References

-- Michele Pellizzari and Anne Fichen.
+- Pellizzari, M. and Fichen, A. (2017).
 A new measure of skill mismatch: theory and evidence from PIAAC.
-IZA Journal of Labor Economics, 6(1):1–30, 2017.
+IZA Journal of Labor Economics, 6(1):1–30.

- - Sabine Zinn et al. A mate-matching algorithm for continuous-time microsimulation models.
-International journal of microsimulation, 5(1):31–51, 2012.
+ - Zinn, S. et al. (2012).
+A mate-matching algorithm for continuous-time microsimulation models.
+International journal of microsimulation, 5(1):31–51.